 To join a open walkshop or register for the newsletter, kindly send a message to Ms. Chen, Yanling at ylc(at)shanghai-flaneur.com or call us @ +86 1381 892 2040 for short notice inquires.
-Below kindly find our public walk calendar.

 Should you prefer privacy or have a special occasion to celebrate, we also offer all topics as private walks to individuals and families.
 To arrange a private walk please contact Ms. Chu, Yan at ychu(at)shanghai-flaneur.com

 In the area north of the former Great Western Road (now Yan’an Lu), out towards the former Columbia Country Club, lie what were once some of the most prized suburban addresses of Shanghai’s old ‘West End’.
 Wuyi Lu and Lixi Lu may be little visited today, but their grand houses were home to some of Shanghai’s most influential residents in the 1930s and ’40s.